swcarpentry/DEPRECATED-bc/intermediate/regex/01-intro-regex.md

+---
+layout: lesson
+root: ../..
-# Introduction to Regular Expressions
+title: Introduction to Regular Expressions
+---

 A couple of years after the Death Star exploded, a hot-shot reporter at the Daily Planet heard that children in the Shire were starting to act